Would It Make A Difference If The FBI Were To Investigate Kavanaugh?

 The weight of the FBI

-There are several reasons why an FBI investigation would be different.
+There are several reasons an FBI investigation would be different.
 First, because it's a crime to lie to the FBI.
-It's a crime to lie to Congress too, but there is a practical difference between people in the Kavanaugh case issuing written statements about their versions of events and actually sitting down with human FBI special agents.
+It's a crime to lie to Congress, too, but there is a practical difference between people in the Kavanaugh case issuing written statements about their versions of events and actually sitting down with human FBI special agents.

 And second, because the FBI might hear from, and ask questions of, people who so far have only spoken out on paper.
 Special agents might talk in more detail with bystanders and witnesses and glean details from them that aren't yet in the public eye.

-So although Grassley and Kavanaugh are correct that the FBI might only serve as a gold-plated transcription service in this case, the completeness of those transcripts might exceed the body of evidence that now exists — and it would be evidence obtained from witnesses who could be prosecuted if they lied to the feds.
+So although Grassley and Kavanaugh are correct that the FBI might serve only as a gold-plated transcription service in this case, the completeness of those transcripts might exceed the body of evidence that now exists — and it would be evidence obtained from witnesses who could be prosecuted if they lied to the feds.

-That leads to the third important point in all the discussion about an FBI investigation: Democrats and outside groups want whatever the Judiciary Committee or the Senate considers to have the imprimatur of the world's premier law enforcement agency.
+That leads to the third important point in all the discussion about an FBI investigation: Democrats and outside groups want whatever evidence the Judiciary Committee or the Senate considers to have the imprimatur of the world's premier law enforcement agency.

 An interview given to the FBI by Kavanaugh's boyhood friend Mark Judge, for example — whom Ford has accused of being a bystander to sexual assault — would have much greater political heft than the written statement he has released on his own.